DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 ### Rules {#dcl-rules}

 #### Connections
-After ([or during][via-connections]) a design instantiation, its ports need to be connected to other ports or values of the same DFType.
+After ([or during][via-connections]) a design instantiation, its ports need to be connected to other ports or values of the same DFType by applying the `<>` operator.
 Variables can also be connected and used as intermediate wiring between ports.
 Output ports can be directly referenced (read) without being connected to an intermediate variable.
-For more rules about design and port connectivity, read the [relevant section][connectivity].
+For more rules about design and port connectivity, see the [relevant section][connectivity].
 ```scala title="Successful port/variable connection example"
 class ID extends DFDesign:
   val x = UInt(8) <> IN